Clemapfel/jluna/docs/manual.md

 0.5 0.5 0.3
 ```

+A fully working `main.cpp` replicating this `RGBA` example can be found [here](./rgba_example.cpp).

 ## Multi Threading

-Given Julias application in high-performance computing, and its native multi-threading support, it is only natural a Julia wrapper should also allow for asynchronous execution in a similarly convenient and performant manner.
+Given Julias application in high-performance computing and its native multi-threading support, it is only natural a Julia wrapper should also allow for asynchronous execution in a similarly convenient and performant manner.

 In relation to specifically a C++ <-> Julia environment, we run into a problem, however.
 Consider the following: